dogweather/forkful/content/en/java/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Obtaining the current date in Java is a fundamental operation that allows programmers to manipulate date objects for operations such as logging, date calculations, and time-based conditions.
-It's vital in applications where tracking, scheduling, and temporal data analysis are crucial.

 ## How to:
 Java offers multiple ways to get the current date, using both the old `java.util.Date` class and the newer `java.time` package (introduced in Java 8) which is more versatile and intuitive.